awslabs/aws-iot-greengrass-accelerators/v2/base/README.md

    cdk --profile PROFILE_NAME deploy
    ```

-   The result of a successful deployment will look like this:
+   The result of a successful deployment will look similar to this:

    ```bash
     ✅  gg-accel-base